hackertron/getignore/README.md

 ## Features

+- Efficient template management - only downloads templates as needed
+- On-demand downloading of single templates when requested
+- Option to download all templates at once when desired
-- Works offline after initial template download
+- Works offline after templates are downloaded
-- Auto-downloads templates from GitHub when first used
 - Simple command-line interface with help documentation
 - Supports over 200 different technologies and frameworks
 - Case-insensitive template matching